Conservation Professional/Land Manager

 Visitors won’t know and appreciate your conservation work unless you tell them.
 Help visitors understand habitat restoration by providing signs to designate a work in progress or to provide interpretation about the stage of the restoration process.

-There is a growing movement and appreciation for native landscapes, and especially pollinator habitat.
-Managing your land to conserve natural resources and pollinators is an important aspect of land stewardship., You can promote this work through community outreach and on site interpretation.
+There is a growing movement and appreciation for native landscapes, especially pollinator habitat.
+Managing your land to conserve natural resources and pollinators is an important aspect of land stewardship.
+You can promote this work through community outreach and on-site interpretation.
+For example, hosting a National Pollinator Week event is a great way to promote your efforts.

 Stakeholders from all walks of life are coming together around monarchs.
 Think of non-traditional partners to engage in this effort and bring more attention and resources to conservation.